ITsPorky/Bug-Tracker-Java/README.md

 # Employee Software Tracker
 Tracks employee data and the software they own.

+## Version 1.3
+* Added EditBug class
+* Added an edit method for Employees
+* Added an edit method for Bugs
+* Added a delete method for Employees
+* Added a delete method for Bugs

+## Version 1.2
+* Added PostgreSQL database support
+* Removed writting data to text file, instead use a database
+* Added Bug class
+* Added NewBug class
+* Added ViewBugs class
+* Added a "View Bugs" button to the side menu

 ## Version 1.1
 * Added warning message on exit
 * Added a save option in the file menu